zacattak/fs-journal/journal/07/questions.md

 3. What are some of the advantages/uses of a `SPA` over a traditional one?

-  > Since a 'SPA' loads only a single page and renders the javascript code directly in the browser.
+  > A 'SPA' loads a single page and renders the javascript code directly in the browser.
 As a result these types of websites generally have higher responsiveness and reactivity.

 4. What does the `onMounted` method in Vue do?